Eleirbag89/TelegramBotPHP/README.md

 * Telegram API key, you can get one simply with [@BotFather](https://core.telegram.org/bots#botfather) with simple commands right after creating your bot.

 For the WebHook:
 * An SSL certificate (Telegram API requires this).
 You can use [Cloudflare's Free Flexible SSL](https://www.cloudflare.com/ssl) which crypts the web traffic from end user to their proxies if you're using CloudFlare DNS.
+Since the August 29 update you can use a self-signed ssl certificate.

 For the GetUpdates:
 * Some way to execute the script in order to serve messages (for example cronjob)